vivekvajipey/TutorGPT/README.md

 # TutorGPT

-GPT-4 Tutor is a highly effective math tutoring assistant implemented using OpenAI's powerful language model, GPT-4.
+TutorGPT is a highly effective math tutoring assistant implemented using OpenAI's powerful language model, GPT-4.
 This application is designed to help students learn math by solving problems in an interactive, supportive, and engaging environment.

 ## Characteristics of an Effective Tutor